1234Amandeep/spyer.io-full/README.md

 ## Introduction

-It's a web-app designed for accessing up-to-date data related to football players from around the world with just few clicks.
+It's a web app designed for accessing up-to-date information related to football players from across the globe with just a few clicks.

 ## Features

-- User Authentication and Authorization
+- Authentication and authorization of users.
-- User can get all the information about his favourite football player by searching for his name.
+- Users can easily find information on their favorite football players by searching for their names.
-- User can even see the player's home town on the world map.
+- On the world map, users can view the hometown of their favorite player.
-- User can create his favourite players list.
-It will be saved in the db for him.
+- Users can create and save a list of their favorite players on the backend.

 ## Installation